What You Need To Know About Liability Waivers

 A liability waiver, or release of liability, is a legal document that a company or organization has you sign in order to protect them from being sued in the event that you are injured.
 Many people, when handed such documents before participating in an activity or using a rideshare service app, hastily sign, not understanding the terms or the potential ramifications of waiving a service provider of liability.

-How does a Liability Waiver Work?
+How Does a Gross Negligence Waiver Work?

-Signing Liability WaiverWhen you sign a service provider’s liability waiver, you are agreeing not to hold the service provider responsible for any injury you may sustain as a result of ordinary negligence.
+When you sign a service provider’s liability waiver, you agree not to hold the service provider responsible for any injury you may sustain as a result of ordinary negligence.
 Ordinary negligence and gross negligence are the two types that factor into these types of cases.

-• Ordinary negligence - Ordinary negligence refers to unsafe conditions that can arise even if a property owner or service provider is attempting to maintain a safe environment.
+• Ordinary negligence: Ordinary negligence refers to unsafe conditions that can arise even if a property owner or service provider is attempting to maintain a safe environment.
 This could be broken equipment, poor advice, or other unsafe conditions, and it could be unintentional.

 Rideshare Liability Waivers

-As rideshare services become more popular, many questions have come up regarding Uber and Lyft liability in cases of accidents and injuries.
+As rideshare services become more popular, many questions have come up regarding Uber and Lyft’s liability in cases of accidents and injuries.
 As a user of these transportation services, including e-scooters and bike sharing, it is important that you understand your rights.
 With both Uber and Lyft, as with many service-related apps, you are agreeing to terms and conditions by using the app.

 Both Lyft and Uber include sections in their terms and conditions that remove their responsibility for any injury or damages.
 Additional terms apply to the use of e-scooter and bicycle rideshare services.